 Transparent bar backgrounds

-By default, toolbars on iOS have transparent backgrounds unless a scroll view is scrolled underneath the bar.
+Before iOS 26 or when using UIDesignRequiresCompatibility(opens in a new tab) on iOS 26, toolbars on iOS have transparent backgrounds by default unless a scroll view is scrolled underneath the bar.
 This applies to navigation bars, bottom toolbars, and tab bars.
+With the new design on iOS 26 and later, there is an edge effect if there is a scroll view present behind a bar.

 Internally, PDFView uses the toolbarBackground(_:for:) modifier to set a visible background for navigation bars and tab bars.